hexedwalnut/fen-ttrpg/content/core/chapters/combat.md

 You make one melee or ranged attack.
 See the "Attacking and Defending" section for specifics.

-#### Cast an Aggressive Spell
+#### Cast an major Spell

-If a specialization has given you access to use a spell that is marked aggressive, you may spend an aggressive action to cast the spell.
+If a specialization has given you access to use a spell that is marked major, you may spend an major action to cast the spell.
 Each spell has its own casting time, which might be more than one action.
 A spell that is marked as *ritual* cannot be cast during combat.

 #### Sprint

-Take the "move" passive action up to four times without spending a passive action.
+Take the "move" minor action up to four times without spending a minor action.
 Until the start of your next turn you gain the *flat-footed* condition.

 #### Use Unequipped Item